Creating and maintaining a blog strategy can be likened to building a house. You need a strong and stable base on which your content can safely rest.

 - It helps with SEO.
-Only using the content as downloadable content for lead gen purposes reduces the chances of ranking for keywords, since copies on landing pages are often kept to a minimal.
+Only using the content as downloadable content as part of your lead generation campaign reduces the chances of ranking for keywords, since copies on landing pages are often kept to a minimum.
 By separating them into various blog posts, you exploit the chance for the content to rank organically and increase visibility for your keywords.

 - It generates traffic to your landing page and potential leads.
 As we briefly touched on in step two, you can link to your landing page (another point for SEO) to help to encourage traffic and subsequently, leads.

 Plus, these blog posts will give readers a taste of what they can expect in the ebook, which breaks down the ‘fear of the unexpected’ factor in our blind date scenario, which means they’ll be more willing to download it.